 - Reduction in fat for equivalent serving of cooked chicken.
 A half cup of cooked chicken has 5.21 g fat and 131 calories1 compared to one scoop of Profi Chocolate, a complete plant-based chocolate protein powder with 2.5 g fat and 110 calories mixed with one cup of water.
 Although, a half cup of chicken can provide 19.95 g of protein which is almost the equivalent to one scoop of Profi Chocolate protein shake at 20 g of protein, it also contains more fat per serving than Profi Chocolate protein powder.
 Therefore, a complete plant-based protein may be an option to consider if looking for a lower fat per serving for equivalent amount of protein.

 - Reducing residual hormones and antibiotics.
-Growth hormones are approved in Canada for use in cows used for beef only and antibiotics in a variety of protein sources including beef, dairy cattle, chicken, laying hens, turkey, pork and fish.2 Although, test results showed levels are rarely found above recommended levels2, another option is to consume plant-based proteins instead if there is a concern about the use of hormones or antibiotics.
+Growth hormones are approved in Canada for use in cows used for beef only and antibiotics in a variety of protein sources including beef, dairy cattle, chicken, laying hens, turkey, pork and fish.2 Although, test results showed levels are rarely found above recommended levels2, consumers do have some options.
+For example, consumers can choose to buy organic, grass fed meats and milk3 or another option is to consume plant-based proteins instead if there is a concern about the use of hormones or antibiotics.